 Guests weave through a labyrinth of cyanotype-printed giant kelp forest by photo-based artist and marine scientist Oriana Poindexter, dive into the details of local species via gyotaku prints by artist Dwight Hwang and witness up-to-the-minute kelp forest mapping by Scripps Oceanography PhD student Mohammad Sedarat.
 Three looping videos, focused the three featured artists and scientists, further engage viewers.

-Hold Fast is included with the cost of General Admission, which is $24.95 for adults and $19.95 for children ages 3-17.
+Hold Fast is included with the cost of General Admission.
 The aquarium is open from 9 a.m. to 5 p.m. daily with extended seasonal hours from 9 a.m. to 7 p.m. from March 1 through Labor Day.
-Visit aquarium.ucsd.edu for more information including a daily schedule of events
+Visit aquarium.ucsd.edu for more information.

 Opening Lecture Event: Panel discussion at the Birch Aquarium on February 12, 2024 at 6:30pm.
-Tickets required, details here.
+Recording available here.

 Press Release